 I almost fell at the first hurdle.
-I was up at 4.45am cycling to Central hell bent on catching the first train to Lithgow, but realised when I got there that track work had rendered the trains out of action on the Blue Mountains line.
-I managed to blag my bike way onto a replacement bus service and shot off through the city lights of a sleeping Sydney, and into the Blue Mountains – my home for the weekend.
+I was up at 4.45am cycling to Central, hell bent on catching the first train to Lithgow, but realised when I got there that track work had rendered the trains out of action on the Blue Mountains line.
+I managed to blag my way onto a replacement bus service, bicycle and all, and shot off through the city lights of a sleeping Sydney, and into the Blue Mountains — my home for the weekend.

 When I finally arrived in Lithgow at 9.45am, I was already buggered but itching to start pedalling.
 It was nut-shrivellingly cold compared to Sydney, and with the forecast reminding me that temperatures were dropping towards freezing at nighttime, I made a detour via a friendly bottle shop to add a small bottle of cockle-warming whiskey to my already hefty panniers.

 I was finally on the road.
 After zipping around Lake Lyell, I veered south towards Jenolan Caves nestled deep within Jenolan State Forest, the perfect antidote to anyone with a uncontrollable fetish for pine trees.
 I really can’t get enough of the stuff.

 Tarmac soon gave way to dirt paths and fire trail; roads that were emptier than a hermit’s address book, and the cool headwind didn’t feel so cold now that I was slogging it up and over hills determinedly.